ohadch/ohadch/README.md

 📫 How to reach me: ohadch9518@gmail.com

-✈️ Fun fact: I am a private pilot flying different aircraft types and towing gliders in my gliding club.
+✈️ Fun fact: I am a private pilot flying different aircraft types and towing gliders in my gliding clubs.